Q. Write the summary of the novel The Plague Upon Us by Shabir Ahmad Mir.

 After weeks of torture, Oubaid was released.
 Hamid Puj had convinced Major Gurpal to let him go.
 Back home, his mother barely spoke to him.
 People began to forget he had suffered.
 They thought he was exaggerating.

-Oubaid broke down afterward.
+Oubaid broke down afterwards.
 He told Major Gurpal everything.
 This caused more raids.
 Meanwhile, Muzzafar kept coming back to Oubaid for help, not knowing the truth.
 Oubaid became a double agent, used by both Gurpal and Muzzafar.

 When Afaaq, Muzzafar’s second-in-command, was arrested, Muzzafar suspected betrayal.
 Oubaid told him Tufail had helped the army.
-They went to interrogate Lateef Zaeldar at the bandsaw mill.

-After this, Tufail and the Zaeldars fled.
 The tanzeem was destroyed.
 The army used Afaaq’s confessions to wipe it out.
 Only Muzzafar remained.

 Later, Gurpal offered Oubaid money to betray Muzzafar.
 Oubaid said he would think about it.
 One day, Muzzafar appeared at Oubaid’s house, asking for shelter.